Indian locomotive class WAG-11: History

-The First WAG-11 unit was allocated TKD for trials and performance monitoring.
+The first WAG-11 unit was allocated TKD for trials and performance monitoring.
 They are fitted with high rise pantographs and have regenerative braking.
 After initial testing another unit was built and these 2 locomotives were transferred to Bondamuda (BNDM) for examining working conditions hauling heavy load goods trains.
-The third prototype 29003 came out of DLW shop but this one is different from the previous two because both the locos have twin cabs and twin pantographs.
+The third prototype pair came out of DLW shop but this pair is different from the previous two pairs because both of the locos have twin cabs and twin pantographs and are separately numbered: 29003 and 29004.
 It looks like they can be separately operated like any regular WAG-9.
-Also the height and construct of these two locos are extremely similar to WAG9s.
+Also the height and construct of these two locos are extremely similar to WAG-9s.

 Difference

-There are quite a few differences between the two earlier prototypes of WAG11 and 29003.
+There are quite a few differences between the two earlier prototypes of WAG-11 and 29003/29004.
 They are in the following lines: